Shads2290/shadane-williams.github.io/index.md

 <img src="images/click fraud.jpeg"/>

 - Used the features associated with clicks, such as IP address, operating system, device type, time of click etc. to predict the probability of a click being fraud.
-- Used the Random Forest, Bagging classifier, and XGBoost classifier
+- Used the Random Forest, Bagging classifier, and XGBoost classifier.
-- Used these three models to distinguige click fraud base on accuracy
+- Used these three models to distinguige click fraud base on accuracy.
-- Selected best model based on train and test performance
+- Selected best model based on train and test performance.
-- Random Forest, Bagging classifiers, and XGBoost models have an approximate accuracy of 99%
+- Random Forest, Bagging classifiers, and XGBoost models have an approximate accuracy of 99%.

 ***